-Where Can You Turn to Obtain Compensation for Your Injuries in a Hit and Run Accident?
+Where Can You Turn to Obtain Compensation for Your Injuries in a South Dakota Hit and Run Accident?

 A negligent driver who flees the scene of a wreck faces criminal charges, as well as being responsible for compensating you in a civil lawsuit.
 Here are options for obtaining reimbursement of your medical bills, lost wages, and more if you are hurt in a hit and run accident:

-- Negligent driver's insurance company.
-When someone is injured in a hit and run crash, the police are more likely to try to locate the driver, especially if witnesses or you can provide some identifying information such as the license plate number or the make and model of the vehicle.
+When someone is injured in a hit-and-run crash, the police are more likely to try to locate the driver, especially if witnesses or you can provide some identifying information such as the license plate number or the make and model of the vehicle.
 Even if the police do not pursue your case, an experienced car accident attorney may be able to help you locate him.
 If you identify the driver and his insurance company, you can file a claim.

-Were you injured in a car accident caused by a hit and run driver?
-The experienced legal team at Zimmer Duncan & Cole may be able to assist you in locating the driver and in pursuing all possible avenues of compensation.
+Were you injured in a car accident caused by a hit-and-run driver?
+The experienced legal team at Northern Plains Justice may be able to assist you in locating the driver and in pursuing all possible avenues of compensation.
 Call our firm to schedule your free, no-obligation case evaluation.